GeminiDRSoftware/DRAGONS/geminidr/interactive/INTERACTIVE.md

 Look over the primitive and see what inputs are used to generate the initial set of coordinates to be fit.
-This is typically an expensive operation and we want to separate out these inputs accordingly in the UI.
+This may be an expensive operation and we want to separate out the needed inputs accordingly in the UI.
+These inputs will be UI widgets on the far left used to generate the full set of coordinates/weights.

 The logic to generate the coordinates from those inputs will also be placed in a method so it can be